Using Data to Become a Better Buyer

 Although the school foodservice bid doesn’t get submitted until the spring semester, the time to go to school on data is now, says Nicole Nicoloff, Gordon Food Service Education Segment Manager.
 If your school uses a POS system as students pass through the food line, you have item-selection data from the past year that will tell you the foods students choose and how those foods fit the nutritional makeup of your menu.
 It can also help with production planning and reimbursement.

-Data tracking simplifies looking head at orders
+Data tracking simplifies looking ahead at orders

 This is an example of how data integrates multiple parts of the operation, everything from the menu to staffing to service, says Ben Gardner, Gordon Food Service Customer Intelligence and Strategy Analyst.
 He points out that savvy operators already are looking ahead at their 2017-18 bids.